-In one of the previous posts, we discussed how restaurants can use QR Codes to engage guests in 11 ways.
+In one of the previous posts, we discussed how QR Codes are being used by restaurants to engage guests in 11 ways.
 One of the ways was to entertain your guests with mobile browser-based games and challenging them to win a freebie.
 We ran a pilot campaign to test this engagement strategy at a small pizza joint in Hauz Khas Village, New Delhi – New York Slice – for 30 days and the response was quite surprising.
 Given that this joint has only three tables, a total of 44 unique visitors played a total of 175 games during the pilot.

 How the campaign benefited the restaurant?

 The campaign was particularly beneficial to the restaurant owner in the following ways:

 A food joint is not just about food anymore.
 It is about the overall experience of the customer.
 Majority of the customers at New York Slice are college students and so it becomes even more important to maintain a fun environment.
 Young consumers – or the millennials – have a short attention span and are bored easily.
 The waiting time for the food to arrive or the bill to arrive is a crucial time to engage them.
 This is where the games played a big role.
 The youngsters are always on their smartphones and the restaurant gave them a chance to win a free drink.
 It was a win-win.

 2. We built a database of actual paying customers

 Another great advantage was to leverage this campaign to get contact details of genuine paying customers.
 According to the restaurant owner, getting Facebook Likes through ads has not really worked for them.
 They ended up with getting the wrong set of people who did not fall in their target audience.
 This pilot campaign was a good way to get the contact details of actual paying customers.
 The restaurant can now reach out to these guests again with offers and promotions.

 3. Track new and returning customers